Chart Color Schemes

 Educational outcomes in Gillen fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable regionally, with university qualification rates at 29.3% of residents aged 15+, surpassing the SA4 region average of 20.1% and that of Rest of NT (20.1%).
-Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications at 7.5% and graduate diplomas at 3.2%.
-Vocational credentials are held by 35.3% of residents aged 15+, with advanced diplomas at 10.5% and certificates at 24.8%.
+The area's educational profile stands out regionally with university qualification rates of 29.3% among residents aged 15+, exceeding the SA4 region average of 20.1% and that of Rest of NT (20.1%).
+Bachelor degrees are most common at 18.6%, followed by postgraduate qualifications at 7.5% and graduate diplomas at 3.2%.
+Trade and technical skills are prominent, with 35.3% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.5% and certificates at 24.8%.

-Educational participation is high, with 33.7% of residents currently enrolled in formal education.
-This includes 14.0% in primary education, 8.2% in secondary education, and 4.4% pursuing tertiary education.
+Educational participation is notably high, with 33.7% of residents currently enrolled in formal education, including 14.0% in primary education, 8.2% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education